 The Vulnerability

-The vulnerability resides in the fetchWithRetry function located in src/utils/fetch-with-retry.ts.
-This function first attempts to fetch content using the standard fetch API.
-When this request fails—typically due to network issues, SSL errors, or corporate proxy restrictions—it falls back to executing a curl command via child_process.exec.
+The vulnerability resides in the fetchWithRetry function located in src/utils/fetch-with-retry.ts, which initially tries to get content using the standard fetch API.
+When this request fails, commonly because of connectivity problems, SSL validation errors, or limitations imposed by corporate proxies, it falls back to running a curl command through child_process.exec.

 Vulnerable fetchWithRetry function